sjhuang26/thinking-system/README.md

 - The **Ebbinghaus asymptote** is a common-sense assumption from the Ebbinghaus forgetting curve.
   - The present sensory stream-of-consciousness is essentially equivalent to an **asymptotic** (virtually infinite detail level) episodic memory.
   - To be clear, seeing an image and forgetting 90% of episodic detail between second 1 and second 10 (after assuming similar rates and extrapolating) reasonably implies that second 0.01 must be incredibly dense (thousands to millions of details) and that the density of second 0 must be virtually infinite.

-### Portals (a general skill of cue labelling): context
+- There is a terminology parallel with Relational Frame Theory.
+  - TODO?
+SAME-DIFF => "portaling"; MORE-LESS => "snowballing"; HIERARCHY => "painting"

+### Setup of training exercise

+Time to sit in a room and set up the exercise of attention switching between cues and details.

 The **portal** procedure will be defined as operating over any two cues (notation: ```&```).

-Sit in a typical room to set up the exercise.
-Arbitrarily select:

 - Cue A.
 - Cue B.